 Once we consider all this, we are compelled to conclude that “the fruit of the vine” is wine, the fermented juice of grapes.
 It is not a generic term.

-First, the yeast that was “not to be seen” among the Israelites evidently meant either the yeast in the bread (which had to be unleavened at the time of the Passover), or what may be called “loose” yeast, that yeast which had not entered anything.
+Second, the yeast that was “not to be seen” among the Israelites evidently meant either the yeast in the bread (which had to be unleavened at the time of the Passover), or what may be called “loose” yeast, that yeast which had not entered anything.
 Nothing is said in the Mishnah Peshaim about removing wine from the home, though much is said about removing yeast.
 The search for yeast included a search around the wine vault, but it did not include a search of the wine itself.

-Second, the prohibition against yeast on Passover may have involved only the five grains listed in Mishnah Pesahim 2:5.
+Third, the prohibition against yeast on Passover may have involved only the five grains listed in Mishnah Pesahim 2:5.
 Since none of those are put into wine, there is no problem with the yeast that fermented the wine.

-Third, we should also note that the process of fermentation, used to make wine, did not require the introduction of yeast by man.
+Fourth, we should also note that the process of fermentation, used to make wine, did not require the introduction of yeast by man.
 Rather, the naturally occurring yeast on the skins of the grapes and in the surrounding air was sufficient to begin the fermentation process.
 Then, since yeast cells multiply rapidly, this small (and usually undetectable) amount of yeast was enough to produce the alcoholic content of the wine.

-Fourth, while the start of the process of fermentation required the presence of yeast, fermentation would have eventually killed the yeast in the wine.
+Fifth, while the start of the process of fermentation required the presence of yeast, fermentation would have eventually killed the yeast in the wine.
 Yeast cannot survive in an environment rich in alcohol.
 Since the process of fermentation required only a few days to complete, no yeast would have been present in wine more than a few days old.
 Thus, a Passover meal using unleavened bread and wine contained no yeast.

 In addition, RPCNA minister William Slater answered the objection regarding yeast many years ago, and his words deserve careful consideration.
 “It is alleged that the wine used in the passover by the ancient Israelites, must have been unfermented, because there was to be no leaven in their houses at that time.
 Ans.
 1st.
 We have no evidence that the Israelites in early times used wine in the passover at all.
 There is no mention of it in the original institution, so that all reasoning from the [original] passover is perfectly nugatory.
 2nd There is no command against material leaven in the Lord’s Supper.
 3d.
 At the same time that leaven was prohibited in the offerings of God, wine was commanded.
 In the holy place shalt thou cause the strong wine to be poured unto the Lord for a drink-offering.
 Num. xxviii.
 7. What sad work was this! that wine, containing leaven and alcohol, and what not, should have been offered to God!"